Skin contact: Respectability, desire and the repression of sexuality

 The place a woman occupies in Sri Lankan society is complex, and even more complex is the place her sexuality occupies.
-Sri Lankan society has carefully regulated the female body to separate the acceptable from the the unacceptable.
-The absence of a clear sexual space for females can be perceived in education, interpersonal interactions and social values.
+Sri Lankan society has carefully regulated women’s bodies to separate the acceptable from the unacceptable.
+The absence of a clear sexual space for women can be perceived in education, interpersonal interactions and social values.

 There is an unspoken rule that too much skin should never be revealed.
 The international school I attended had the reputation of being liberal, but in retrospect it appears restrictive and repressive.

-In Sri Lanka, female skin and the act of sex are synonymous.
+In Sri Lanka, a woman’s bare skin and the act of sex are synonymous.
 Even during trips to the beach or rivers, my grandmother’s and mother’s generations did not expose much skin.
 They cocooned themselves from head to toe in a long cloth – a kind of makeshift, make-do burkini.

 Recently, more and more women are choosing revealing clothes such as short shorts, short skirts or bikinis.
 Despite this, the change can only been seen in more liberal areas of Colombo.
 This has not trickled across to the more conservative rural areas.

 I remember my body being freely examined by the eyes of others.
 Relatives, like eagles, are constantly on the lookout for a minor slip or a mistaken tear.
 Our bodies are constantly cross examined and compared to prescribed standards of respectability.

 Anjali Walisinghe is Sri Lankan but has lived in Australia all her life.
 For her, body shaming at school and looks from her aunties distorted her understanding of healthy desire.
 The restrictions placed on bodies perpetuate an unhealthy level of repression.